dev1385354/ClientWatcher/readme.md

-- Obfuscate client before uploading.
+- Client is encrypted & obfuscated.
 - Server is encrypted.